nrc/portable-interoperable/io-traits/README.md

   - The traits must support reading into uninitialized memory
 * Generic usage
   - The traits must support concurrent reading and writing of a single resource
-  - The traits should work well as trait objects
+  - The traits should work well as trait objects (we're assuming the `dyn*` work will progress as expected)
 * The traits must work performantly with both readiness- (e.g., epoll) and completion-based systems (e.g., io_uring, IOCP)
   - When working with completion-based systems, the traits should support zero-copy reads and writes (i.e., the OS can read data directly into the user's buffer)
   - When working with readiness-based systems, the traits should not require access to buffers until IO is ready
 * The traits should permit maximum flexibility of buffers
-  - buffers should not be constrained to a single concrete type.
+  - buffers should not be constrained to a single concrete type (i.e., users can use there own buffer types with the IO traits and are not constrained to using a single concrete type such as `Vec<u8>`).
   - We should support buffers that are allocated on the stack or owned by other data structures
 * The traits should work in no_std scenarios